Bugcrowd orchestrates the creativity of the crowd to solve some of cybersecurity's toughest challenges. Our own security is our highest priority.

-If you think you’ve found a security vulnerability in our systems we invite you to report it to us via our platform.
-We commit to working with you to get it resolved, and offer cash rewards for unique issues.
+If you think you’ve found a security vulnerability in our systems, we invite you to report it to us via our platform.
+We commit to working with you to get it assessed and handled appropriately, and offer cash rewards for valid, unique vulnerability reports.

 Out of scope

-At this time, authenticated testing is limited to whatever credentials you can self provision - no supplemental credentials or access will be provided for testing.
+Authenticated testing is limited to whatever credentials you can self provision - no supplemental credentials or access will be provided for testing.

 Bugcrowd uses a number of third-party providers and services – including a number hosted on subdomains of bugcrowd.com that are listed above as being Out of Scope.
 We cannot authorize security testing against systems that do not belong to us, but strongly suggest reporting issues identified within these services to the third-party directly:

 |Cloudflare||Cloudflare Bug Bounty|

 |forum.bugcrowd.com||Discourse||Discourse Bug Bounty|

 |DigitalOcean||DigitalOcean Bug Bounty|